knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 Because I've never seen one that doesn't contain the stupid bugs like the crashes when you have files with special characters on the SD card.

+>Why is my printer so much louder than before?

+Your component fan is now running at full speed, which it did no before.
+Simply set the speed to 70% in the slicer (e.g. Cura) and you will have the old speed again.
+This modification is necessary if you want to replace the fan.
+Many aftermarket fans do not run properly or at all with the original 8V.

 > Is your firmware better than others?